epeolatry/epeolatory_in/index.md

 **Origin:** From Ancient Greek ἔπος - "epos" (word) + "latry" (worship of)

 ### About Me
-Hello there, I'm Falguni Jain, and my love for fiction is the driving force behind my passion for helping authors bring their stories to life.
-Holding a B.Com (Hons.) degree from Delhi University and armed with a PG Diploma in Book Publishing from Indira Gandhi National Open University, I've honed both the artistic and technical aspects of storytelling that contribute to crafting exceptional books.
+I’m Falguni Jain, an editor and writing consultant who works on long-form fiction and non-fiction, focusing on clarity, structure, and voice.
+I’ve worked on over 130 books across fiction and non-fiction, supporting both debut and published authors at different stages of their writing journey.

-As a versatile professional, I offer a trio of services – I'm your dedicated editor, your supportive writing coach, and your perceptive beta reader.
-Drawing from my extensive experience, I've engaged with a diverse array of projects, cultivating a rich skill set that covers editing, proofreading, shaping narratives, fact-checking, and suggesting improvements to ensure the manuscript is print-ready.
-My collaboration with authors is rooted in a genuine passion for nurturing their creative visions, channeling their voices onto the page with precision and authenticity.
+I hold a B.Com (Hons.) degree from Delhi University and a PG Diploma in Book Publishing from Indira Gandhi National Open University, which has given me a strong grounding in both the creative and technical aspects of publishing.
+My work spans developmental editing, line editing, manuscript review, and writing consultancy, with a focus on reader experience rather than surface-level fixes.

-At the core of my approach is a commitment to fostering open and collaborative relationships with my clients.
-I believe in working closely with you to understand your aspirations and intentions for your book, ensuring that the final result not only meets your expectations but surpasses them.
-High-quality work is my signature, and I pour my heart into each project to deliver outcomes that resonate with your vision and resonate with readers.
+I approach every project through careful reading, conversation, and collaboration.
+I don’t use AI tools in my editorial work; all feedback and edits are grounded in close engagement with the text and respect for the author’s intent.
+I’ve also served as a judge for the Page Turner Awards (2022 onwards) and NMIMS Debating Fests, experiences that have sharpened my understanding of what makes a story or an argument distinctive and effective.

-So, whether you're seeking an editor to refine your manuscript, a writing coach to provide guidance and inspiration, or a beta reader to offer fresh insights, I'm here to champion your story and help you achieve literary excellence.
+My goal is not to rewrite your work, but to help you see it more clearly and move forward with confidence.

 Let's embark on this creative journey together!